 In the forward to the book that documents Dr. Bob Foster’s career - Sword and Scalpel: A Surgeon’s Story of Faith and Courage in Africa - Franklin Graham, president of Samaritan’s Purse and World Medical Mission and son of famed evangelist Billy Graham, writes: “I believe Bob is the number one missionary statesman in the evangelical world today and the man God has used in a mighty way to open up new frontiers for the Gospel in some of the roughest areas of Africa.”

-In all, the Greensboro, N.C.-based Dr. Foster devoted his career – some 60 years of medicine and ministry – to the people of Zambia and war-torn Angola, founding three hospitals in remote areas and serving as a surgeon and medical director.
+All told, the Greensboro, N.C.-based Dr. Foster devoted his career – some 60 years of medicine and ministry – to the peoples of Zambia and Angola, founding three hospitals in remote areas and serving as a surgeon and medical director.

-Dr. Foster has been described as a modern Christian hero, serving in primitive conditions and helping those in need despite suffering some of the worst conditions possible, including a civil war that saw thousands flee Angola for their lives.
+Dr. Foster has been described as a modern Christian hero, serving in primitive conditions and helping those in need despite suffering some of the worst conditions possible, including a civil war that sent hundreds of thousands Angolans fleeing for their lives.
 In 1988, World Vision International named Dr. Foster as its Missionary Statesman of the Year.

 A graduate of the University of Toronto’s College of Medicine, Dr. Foster completed his medical residency at Vanderbilt University in Nashville in 1949 and immediately went to Zambia where he founded and served for 12 years as medical director of Mukinge Hospital.
 While in Mukinge, he also founded the school of nursing.

 In 1962, he founded and served as medical director at Luampa Hospital in Zambia, leaving in 1967 to serve as interim director of Africa Evangelical Fellowship.